gbgplc/loqate-verify-helmcharts/README.md

 The components installmanager, spatial-api, and querycoordinator have associated docker images.
 These docker images are hosted in private repositories on docker hub, so you will need a docker hub account for us to grant access to the repositories.

-NOTE: The first few commandline examples include the options for passing your docker hub credentials, but for the sake of brevity, not all examples will include these options.

 ### Add Repo

 ``` bash